cuiyongbo/hello-world/my_wiki/programmer_note/python/python_built_in_functions.rst

       >>> format(14, '#b'), format(14, 'b')
       ('0b1110', '1110')

-  See also :func:`format` for more information.

 .. function:: oct(x)

    Convert an integer number (of any size) to an octal string.
-The result is a valid Python expression.

 .. function:: hex(x)

    Convert an integer number (of any size) to a lowercase hexadecimal string prefixed with “0x”

 .. function:: ascii(object)